 - Historic Rhyolite Ghost Town.
 This is a tourist destination all its own and the approximate 1/2 way mark for the racers.
 This is a great spot for racers to hand off extra clothing and grab special snacks.
 You can also just jump in and help the aid station volunteers and be part of the fun. – Best Viewing 9:30 am – 12:00 pm

 4. Spicer Ranch.
-The race finishes here and there will be a band, food, and green grass.
-You can join the Taco and Beer Mountain Bike festival and join your race in all the celebration.
-Best time- 1 Pm -5 Pm
+The starts here and there will be a band, food, and green grass.
+Join the festival and demo a bike.

 10) Is the Course “Open” ?
 NO, only registered racers with a number plate or qualifying volunteers may be on course during the race.
 The race will be pre-marked 1 week prior and on Sunday after for those wanted to sample sections.

 11) Will the Road Sections be Closed during the race?
 Traffic here in Beatty on our dirt roads is very light.
 On dirt only race support is expected.
-We will be using portions of Hwy 95, the first mile out of Beatty from the start will be escorted by the Nye Co.
+We will be using portions of Hwy 95, the miles through Beatty from the start will be escorted by the Nye Co.
 Sheriff.
 The return portion of the first loop to Beatty also travels about 3 1/2 miles back on Hwy 95.
 You are required to follow the rules of the road and watch for on coming traffic before entering the roadway.
-There will also be a section of Hwy 95 that you will cross to the finish line.
 A course crossing guard will be present to signal when it is safe to cross.
 Although traffic is light on Hwy 95, large vehicle travel at speeds in excess of 70 mph.
 Ride with care.

 12) How do I get back to my car in Beatty?
-Escape Adventures will be providing Shuttles from the Spicer Ranch back to Beatty once an hour post-race.
-2 PM, 3 PM , 4 PM & 5 Pm Leaving from the Kiosk.
+Escape Adventures will be providing Shuttles between the Spicer Ranch and Beatty once an hour post-race.
+8 Am, 2 PM, 3 PM , 4 PM & 5 Pm Leaving from the Kiosk.